alessandro-nanni/typst-notes/readme.md

+# Prerequisites
+- Have python installed (with `pyyaml`)
+- Have a github account
+- have typst installed
 # How to use
+## 0. After creating the repository that uses this template, set GitHub pages source to GitHub actions
 ## 1. Create a `courses.yml` folder or change the existing one
 In the file, define a course with a "raw" name, and specify:
 - the name;